flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 CAT I runway considerations before using Autoland:

-- Pilots must be read to disconnect the AP if any ILS fluctuations are detected
+- Pilots must be ready to disconnect the AP if any ILS fluctuations are detected
 - CAT II should at least be indicated on the FMA and the flight crew should apply the respective CAT II / CAT III FCOM procedures
 - Visual contact should be established at the CAT I minimum at the latest

 ### Aircraft Limitations

-*New Section Pending*
+All Airbus aircraft are certified to land automatically.
+However, limitations and conditions specified in the FCOM must be taken into account.
+Be aware that other not-so-obvious Autoland-limitations, such as maximum airfield altitude, maximum (minimum) GS angle or maximum runway slope, must also be considered.

+In addition, the flight crew must monitor possible day-to-day technical restrictions (stated in the MEL), or the consequence(s) of a failure that may have occurred during the flight and that may downgrade landing capability.

 ## Autoland HowTo